BenjaminJohn/KeyBox/README.md

-# Key Box
+# KeyBox
-A solution for Microsoft Dataverse to administer your login details.
+A Dataverse solution to govern credentials.

 ## Features
  - Lets you store keys directly inside Dataverse, directly beside the customers they belong to